-My baby just turned five, and I am delighted, and I am sad.
+My baby turned 5 on Tuesday, and I am delighted, and I am sad.
 With Ruby, I looked forward to every new stage, excited to watch her become more a kid and less a baby.
 With Georgia, I also look forward to every new stage … but with the bittersweet awareness that each stage she leaves behind is the last time for me.
 I’m not having any more babies.

 “I don’t have anywhere to put them!”
 I joke when the kids ask me why I’m not having any more – and that’s as true as anything.
 I don’t have anywhere to put them.
 I also don’t have the energy to raise more kids or the money to raise them with all the things I’d like them to have.
 (Yes, I know that sounds selfish and materialistic – and yes, I know there are parents who scrimp and save to have like 12 children, and that’s completely noble and fantastic.
 It’s just not the right choice for me.)
 I also have high-risk pregnancies, which will only be more complicated now that I am over 35, and I am not emotionally equipped to go through that again.